 In partnership with the Queensland Government’s Great Barrier Reef Innovation Fund and Department of Environment and Heritage Protection, Greening Australia is trialling and evaluating different gully restoration techniques, building on existing research and initiatives.

-As of August 2019, 17.4 hectares of gullies have been remediated on the flagship demonstration site – Strathalbyn Station in the Burdekin catchment- now the largest gully remediation program in Queensland to date.
+More than 18 hectares of gullies have now been remediated on the flagship demonstration site – Strathalbyn Station in the Burdekin catchment – making it the largest gully remediation program in Queensland to date.

 Our gully remediation sites: